sechacking/DOMXSSHilight/README.md

-DOMXSSHiligjt
+DOMXSSHilight
 =============

-Burp Extension in Python hilighting DOM Sinks and Hosts using DOM XSS Wiki regex
+Burp Extension in Python hilighting DOM Sinks and Hosts using DOM XSS Wiki regex.